pragatiporwal/TipCalculator/README.md

 # TipCalculator
-This calculator calculate the tip on click on image button
+This is android program in this I make a calculator that calculate the tip on click on image button